ctx/ws-session/README.md

 * Global variables:
 <dl>
 <dt>S_ROOT_FOLDER</dt>
 <dd>Points to the folder with all the code in it.
-If you install it the its
+If you install it, then this
-$PREFIX/lib/ws-session, but it can also point to a checkout of this repo.</dd>
+is $PREFIX/lib/ws-session, but it can also point to a checkout of this repo.</dd>
 <dd>Must be set in every executable in bin/.</dd>
 <dt>S_CONFIG_FOLDER</dt>
-<dd>Usually points to $XDG_CONFI_HOME/ws-session, but if you name your rc file
+<dd>Usually points to $XDG_CONFIG_HOME/ws-session, but if you name your rc file
 $HOME/.ws-session.rc you can set this to wathever you like</dd>
 <dd>Can be set in the rc file.</dd>
 <dt>S_DATA_FOLDER</dt>